is the word that best both describes Chardonnay

 in 1999 to prove that chardonnay originated about the beginning of the modern era as an inadvertant cross between

-an obscure, ancient, and nearly extinct variety called gouais
+pinot blanc and an obscure, ancient, and nearly extinct variety called gouais

-able to pinpoint this).
+blanc.
 The Roman Emperor Probus (b 232 AD -d 282 AD), probably introduced gouais blanc, a native grape in his Croatian homeland, to Bourgogne.

 chardonnay vines are shy-bearing and susceptible to a myriad